ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/good-templars.md

   - 1917, *How to Debate* by Edwin DuBois Shurter, Harper & Brother, New York NY.

-Cornell University library owns a copy of 1903's *Public Speaking* signed by the author:
+Cornell University library owns a copy of 1903's *Public Speaking* signed by the author.
+The book was a gift to his mother-in-law, and presumably returned to Brookton after her death, eventually finding its way to local collector Bob Albertson, who then gifted it to Cornell.

-{{% fig "temperance/good-templars/members/ed-shurter-bob-albertson" "500" /%}}
+{{% fig "temperance/good-templars/members/ed-shurter-bob-albertson" "800" /%}}

 E. D. Shurter also wrote "In Tribute to Emily Mills" in the Ithaca Journal after she died.